microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 Once you've generated the .sln file, open it in Visual Studio.

-### Add VCD XML file to *CortanaSample-WinStore10* project
+### Add the VCD XML file to *CortanaSample-WinStore10* project
-A sample VCD XML file has already been created and is present in the Xcode project, you'll need to add the VCD XML file to your project so it's present in the apps installed location
+A sample VCD XML file is included in the CortanaSample Xcode project directory.
+After running *vsimporter*, you'll need to add the VCD XML file reference to your Visual Studio project manually.

-In Visual Studio menu bar choose **Project**->**Add Existing Item** Add the VCD XML file (CortanaSampleCommands.xml) located in the original Xcode folder
+In the Visual Studio menu bar choose **Project** > **Add Existing Item**.
+Add the VCD XML file (*CortanaSampleCommands.xml*) located in the original Xcode project directory.

 ### Add UWP framework headers
 We need the public headers for the relevant UWP frameworks.
 In the extracted SDK (or your built SDK directory, if you’ve cloned [WinObjC from GitHub and built the project from source](https://github.com/Microsoft/WinObjC)), go to the [include\Platform\Universal Windows\UWP](https://github.com/Microsoft/WinObjC/tree/master/include/Platform/Universal Windows/UWP) directory and take a look at what you find.
 Each header file represents a different namespace within the [Windows Runtime APIs](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).
 For our purposes, we will need APIs from: